ForMaLTeC/RifNet2/GUI/README.md

 ```
 python rib_gui.py
 ```
+depending on if you want to have also predictions of different displaced fractures (rib_gui.py).

-The model *ResNet50_full_model.h5* is too large to be stored here and can be accessed upon request.
+**The model *ResNet50_full_model.h5* is too large to be stored here and can be accessed upon request.**

 ## Input image